Artificial Intelligence in Next-generation Biology and Medicine

-Computational algorithms for long-read sequencing dataWe develop novel methods and software tools for long-read sequencing data on diverse technical platforms, such as PacBio, Nanopore, 10X Genomics, Bionano Genomics.
+Deep neural network for long-read sequencingWe develop novel methods and software tools for long-read sequencing data on diverse technical platforms, such as PacBio, Nanopore, 10X Genomics, Bionano Genomics.

-We and others have shown that long- read sequencing is able to detect SVs far more comprehensively than short-read sequencing.
-Coupled with innovative bioinformatics analysis, long-read sequencing can identify pathogenic SVs missed by short-read sequencing, and even detect those traditional “unsequenceable” SVs.
-Furthermore, long-read sequencing can detect DNA and RNA modifications (such as 5mC, 4mC and 6mA methylations) directly, contributing to our understanding of the epigenetic regulation of human genome.
-We are developing novel methods and software tools to improve our understanding of long-read sequencing data, facilitate genetic discoveries and accelerate the implementation of precision medicine.
+Although not widely known yet, we and others have shown that long- read sequencing technologies, such as Oxford Nanopore and Pacific BioSciences, have revolutionalized the field of biomedical research and genomic medicine, with significant advantages compared to conventional short-read sequencing technologies.
+For example, long-read sequencing can identify pathogenic SVs missed by short-read sequencing, and even detect those traditional “unsequenceable” SVs.
+Furthermore, long-read sequencing can detect DNA and RNA modifications directly, contributing to our understanding of the epigenetic regulation of human genome.
+It is considered one of the most innovative "Big Ideas" in next 10 years by ARK.
+We are developing various deep neural network approaches to handle unique challenges in long-read sequencing data, to facilitate novel genetic discoveries and accelerate the implementation of precision medicine.

 Translating advances in genomic medicine into precise disease diagnoses and personalized disease prevention and treatment for patients can be realized if and only if we can accurately identify and interpret genetic variants associated with human diseases.
 Integration of phenotypes from electronic health records (EHRs) and clinical sequencing data for patients likely to have monogenetic disorders promises to improve the efficiency and effectiveness of genomic diagnostics.
 However, innovative and scalable methods are still lacking for abstracting relevant patient phenotypes from EHRs, for using phenotypic data to inform the prioritization of variants, and for systematically comparing disease phenotypes across diseases.

 - Detection and annotation of complex structural variants Although short-read sequencing has been widely used in research and clinical settings, it has limited ability to identify SVs due to the presence of repeat elements.
 It is known that pathogenic SVs might be missed by short-read sequencing, potentially contributing to the low diagnostic rates (~30-40%) in clinical genome/exome sequencing.
 The lack of reliable tools for clinical interpretation of SVs further limits our ability to identify mutations that contribute to human diseases.
 The main goal of this project is to develop a suite of computational tools to detect structural variants (SVs) by multiple genomics technologies (including but not limited to linked-read sequencing, optical mapping, long-read sequencing), and evaluate various tools on several real data sets generated on undiagnosed subjects or cancer samples.
-In addition, based on InterVar, a framework we previously developed for clinical interpretation of SNPs/indels, the student may also participate in the development of a SV annotation workflow to identify and prioritize disease-relevant SVs from tens of thousands of SV calls per human subjects.
+In addition, based on InterVar, a framework we previously developed for clinical interpretation of SNPs/indels, the student may also participate in the development of a clinically relevant SV annotation workflow to identify and prioritize disease-relevant SVs from tens of thousands of SV calls per human subjects.